 |While Scrubbing or Seeking, you can still click in the track to set the editing cursor, or click and drag to make a selection.
 The point or region could then be labeled.
 For example, let the playhead reach the mouse pointer at the start of a region of interest.
 Then drag a selection which will play, stop dragging and release the mouse when you hear the end of the region you want, then label the selection.|

 Pinned playhead Scrubbing and Seeking

-If you use Scrubbing or Seeking with the playhead pinned in the center of the project window, so that playback constantly scrolls the track, the speed of scrub or seek playback behaves differently to when the playhead is unpinned.
+If you use Scrubbing or Seeking with the playhead pinned in the Timeline, so that playback constantly scrolls the track, the speed of scrub or seek playback behaves differently to when the playhead is unpinned.
 The playhead can be repositioned in the Timeline but you should find that centered is the most useful when you are scrubbing or seeking.

 In pinned playhead mode the mouse pointer position always directly determines the speed of scrub or seek.
 The further away you move the mouse pointer from the Timeline playhead (in either direction), the faster the scrub or seek.
 The current scrub or seek speed is shown permanently in lime green text, superimposed on the track.
 The default maximum scrub speed is +1.00 (for forwards play) and -1.00 (for backwards play), that is normal speed.
 The default maximum seek speed is +10.00 (for forwards play) and -10.00 (for backwards play).